vincentchachere/osticket-prereqs/README.md

 ***

-### 28.B ) Refresh the osTicket site in your browse observe the changes
+### 28.B ) Refresh the osTicket site in your browser and observe the changes

 - Click: `Restart`